merklejerk/send-tokens/README.md

     // Ethereum network to use.
 May be 'main', 'ropsten', 'rinkeby', or 'kovan'.
     // Defaults to 'main',
     network: String,
+    // Gas price for the transaction.
+Should be a hex-encoded or base-10 number
+    // string in weis (1e-18).
+    gasPrice: String,
     // Infura API key to use.
     infuraKey: String,
     // Custom provider URI (e.g., http://localhost:8545)